ei5uke/mario_pytorch/README.md

 ## About
 With inspiration from pytorch's own tutorial of gym-super-mario-bros, their tutorial on DQNs, and the video "Deep Q Learning is Simple with PyTorch" by @philtabor, I am currently working on making a more elligible version of Super Mario Bros RL using PyTorch.
 Reading the PyTorch tutorial was useful but I'm kinda biased towards @philtabor's more concise DQN algorithm.
 Thus, I wanted to combine the two and try to self-teach RL.

+So far, this needs a lot of work.
+I ran it for probably 3 hours to achieve a final average score of 2000, and when I rendered it Mario decided to just get stuck infront of a pipe and didn't move.
+Reinforcement Learning!

 ## Limitations
 I'm currently on my MacBook Air with the M1 processor, so there are code adjustments specifically for that.
 I have not tested this code on other OS's.
 It's kinda ironic using PyTorch w/o a GPU but I can't use TensorFlow so here I am.